Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 What is Startup Strategy Council?

 Startup Strategy Council is an open source multi-agent AI system that simulates having 6 specialised advisors debate your strategic decisions.
 A Financial Analyst runs ROI numbers, a Market Analyst evaluates positioning, a Risk Analyst identifies what could go wrong, a Game Theorist maps strategic dynamics, a Resource Allocation expert checks bandwidth, and a Chief of Staff synthesises everything.
-The agents actually debate each other when they disagree, challenging reasoning until they reach consensus.
 Apache 2.0 licensed.

 TL;DR